 Your festival wristband admits you to ALL festival venues and events, and there are no additional tickets required for individual events during the festival day.
-Note that your ticket is a ticket to the festival itself, which features over 100 events, and does NOT guarantee entry to any individual event.
+Note that your pass is to the festival itself, which features over 100 events, and does NOT guarantee entry to any individual event.

 At all venues and all events, entry and seating is available on a first-come, first-served basis; standing in line does not guarantee entry.
 Rooms will be cleared between sessions, meaning all attendees will be required to exit the venue and will not be permitted to remain in their seats for the next session.
 If they would like to attend the next session at the same venue they must exit, join the line, and re-enter.
 No one will be admitted to a full event session unless another attendee leaves that session.

 Q: Can I STAY at one stage all day?

 Rooms will be cleared between all events; to attend the next event at the same stage, you will need to exit the venue and re-enter.
 This policy allows us to keep to the fire code/capacity for each room.
 We apologize for any inconvenience and appreciate your understanding.